Thanksgiving Place Setting Ideas for Your Table

 Mix it up: a trio of sage leaves and the napkin and silverware on the salad plate.

-I tied the lavender and sage with some of the raffia and brought back the “gather” place card that I did hand letter.
+Next, I tied the lavender and sage with some of the raffia and brought back the “gather” place card that I hand lettered.

-We actually had a wine glass on its side at a restaurant in Boston.
-These are Dollar Tree glasses from last year.
-I made the “GRATEFUL” banner using the Wreath Trio Grateful stencil and cream~colored burlap ribbon to go on a fall wreath last year.
+I got this idea from a restaurant in Boston: we actually had a wine glass on its side.
+These are Dollar Tree glasses.
+I made the “GRATEFUL” banner using the Wreath Trio Grateful stencil and cream-colored burlap ribbon to go on a fall wreath last year.
 I used Metallic Gold ChalkArt which I thought turned out beautifully.

 Let’s set that glass upside down.